brightzheng100/platform-automation-pipelines/README.md

 Before we `fly` Concourse pipelines, do consider to have a configuration Git repo to host things like `env.yml`, `auth.yml`, product config and vars files.

-Please refer [here](http://docs.pivotal.io/platform-automation/v2.1/reference/inputs-outputs.html) for required input/output files which should be versioned and managed by version system like Git.
+Please refer to [here](http://docs.pivotal.io/platform-automation/v2.1/reference/inputs-outputs.html) for required input/output files which should be versioned and managed by version system like Git.

 Based on some real-world practices, below structure and naming pattern are my recommendation: